UPPMAX/UPPMAX-documentation/docs/software/jobstats.md

 jobstats --plot -r jobid1 jobid2 jobid3
 ```

 Job numbers of jobs currently running on the cluster.
-The SLURM squeue tool is used to determine further information for each running job.
+[The Slurm schedule](../cluster_guides/slurm.md) is used to determine
+further information for each running job.

 ### `jobstats` discovery mode 3: discovery by node and job number, for a completed or running job